Skip to content

 During implementation, we also had to solve electrical issues that were outside normal smart home programming scope.

-• We traced a LED lighting issue to incorrect wiring and poor soldering work
+• Traced LED lighting issue to incorrect wiring

-• We identified another LED strip driver that was underpowered and overheating
+• Identified an LED strip driver that was underpowered and overheating

 That second issue was a real safety concern and had to be rectified properly before handover.